 - Refrigerator/freezer will eventually thaw – keep the door closed as much as possible to conserve the cold.
 According to foodsafety.gov, a refrigerator will keep food cold for about four hours without power and a full freezer will keep foods frozen for about 48 hours.
 If you live in snow, you can put refrigerator food outside to keep it at 40o.
 Dry ice or block ice can help keep the refrigerator cold for a longer period of time.

 - Have plenty of candles, flashlights and batteries for when the lights go out.
-If your area has power outages for days at a time, buying a generator may be a good idea.
+If your area has power outages for days at a time, buying a generator (like these generators that aren’t noisy) may be a good idea.
 Solar lights can provide illumination powered by the sun.
 Leave them outside to be charged up and bring them in when needed.

 - Electric stoves, can openers, blenders, etc., will not work.
 Have a manual can opener just in case or pop-top cans of soups, fruits and other ready-to-eat foods.